-Total fishing effort in the SBBSMNF was 530 boat days in 2018, the lowest level on record.
-While the total commercial catch in 2018 at 176 t was below the target catch range (235-335 tonnes), when viewed against the historically low levels of current effort, the commercial catch level is considered acceptable.
+Total fishing effort in the SBBSMNF was 606 boat days in 2019, slighly higher than in 2018 but still around the lowest levels on record.
+While the total commercial catch in 2019 at 175 t was below the target catch range (235-335 tonnes), when viewed against the historically low levels of current effort, the commercial catch level is considered acceptable.

-In 2018, the commercial catch of snapper taken by the SBBSMNF was 2 t, well within the notional TACC (9 t all three areas combined).
+In 2019, the commercial catch of snapper taken by the SBBSMNF was 1 t, well within the notional TACC (9 t all three areas combined).